Political efficacy: Concept

 Political efficacy is viewed as a "pre-condition for political engagement and is considered as a vital social characteristic within democratic societies."

+Proportional representation shows higher political efficacy compared to plurality and majoritarian systems.
+Wasted votes can reduce political efficacy.
+Low political efficacy can lead to populism.

 Ways of expression

 There are multiple ways in which citizens' political efficacy can be expressed: through the media, by having the right to protest, by being able to create petitions, and by having free and fair elections.
 The feeling that a citizen is powerless in their own country may lead to political cynicism or outright violence, which are side effects of having low political efficacy in society.
-Citizens' political efficacy can also be expressed online through social media outlets as "media use - and news consumption in particular - enhances efficacy, public affairs knowledge, and civic engagement".
+Citizens' political efficacy can also be expressed online through social media outlets as "media use – and news consumption in particular – enhances efficacy, public affairs knowledge, and civic engagement".

 Feelings of efficacy are highly correlated with participation in social and political life; however, studies have not shown any relationship between public confidence in government or political leaders and voting.
 Political efficacy was found to polarize policy preferences.
 People with relatively high efficacy were found to express policy preferences that are more in line with their ideological orientation and more extreme; and people with low efficacy tend to express more moderate policy preferences.
 These results were in both experimental and observational studies.
 Efficacy usually increases with age.